PhillisEssel/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next filter for DHCP traffic in Wireshark.
-In Windows VM issue the VM a new IP address (ipconfig/renew) and observe the traffic in Wireshark.
-To observe DNS traffic Wireshark use Windows VM and type nsloopup in Powershell for any public website (disney.com).
-To observe RDP traffic in Wireshark filter for RDP and it will be non-stop due to you being currently active on a desktop.
+Next clear your data and filter for DHCP traffic in Wireshark.
+In Windows VM issue a new IP address (ipconfig/renew) in Powershell and observe the traffic in Wireshark.
+Once again clear your data to observe DNS traffic on Wireshark and use Windows VM to type nsloopup in Powershell for any public website (disney.com).
+To observe RDP traffic in Wireshark filter for RDP and it will be non-stop due to you being currently active on the desktop.
 </p>
 <br />